 We have worked with Speakup, a self-advocacy organisation for autistic people and people with a learning disability, to produce some helpful resources.
 We worked with Bringing Us Together to involve families and paid carers in writing a guide.
 Information and resources for people with a learning disability, autistic people, families and paid carers

-We have also worked with national partners and others to produce resources for organisations.
+We have also worked with national partners and and other professionals to produce resources for organisations.
 Information and resources for organisations and practitioners

 All of these resources were launched at the House of Lords in October 2018, in a call to action by the partners with Baroness Sheila Hollins and Caroline Dinenage, Minister of State at the Department of Health and Social Care.